Personal Empowerment &

 Professional Development Courses

-Employment Links offers a variety of rotating topics, each covering a multitude of professional development goals, running in 8-12 week sessions.
+Employment Links operates out of Duluth, MN, and offers courses in a variety of rotating topics, each covering a multitude of professional development goals, running in 8-12 week sessions.
 Our small groups are specifically formatted to integrate our clients into the workforce and community, while continuously helping them to grow personally and professionally.
 Each 8-12 week curriculum is planned to help our clients engage in group activities while learning, socializing and meeting new people!
+Contact us today to learn more!

 Employment Links staff assists individuals in obtaining the skills needed to access public transportation options, as well as assisting individuals in securing their driving permit.